 The vignerons used to do this fifty years ago, to make sure that they had some grapes each year, because sometimes there would be no Poulsard, or Savagnin and by blending like this you have a better chance of having something to harvest.

-Does you feel that your training as a classical musician and love of music has an impact on the way you approach winemaking?
+Do you feel that your training as a classical musician and love of music have an impact on the way you approach winemaking?

 My intervention in the cellar is minimal, my goal is to merely accompany the grapes and to allow them to express themselves.
 Regarding the influence of music, I suppose there is a sensitivity to my work in that I try to follow my emotions and make my wines with feeling, rather than techniques.